YugandharSarath/knight-legal-moves/hints.md

 ### 3. 🧠 Compute Valid Knight Moves

-From a square `(row, col)`, a knight can move in 8 possible “L” shaped directions:
+A knight moves in 8 possible “L” shapes from its current position `(row, col)`:

 ```js
 const knightOffsets = [